-appears to be localized at the Jurassic gypsum layers [e.g., Ramos et al., 1996b] and is associated with significant diapirism and kilometre-scale disharmonic folding [Thiele, 1980].
+[47] The Aconcagua Fold-Thrust Belt (which is conventionally limited to the eastern ~30 km wide part of the Principal Cordillera, where Mesozoic sediments crop out) appears to be a shallow secondary feature, structurally overlying the Frontal Cordillera basement, thus located well above the main ramp of the WAT beneath the Frontal Cordillera anticline.
+As depicted in Figures 2b and 8a, the AFTB is a shallow back thrust décollement (at ~2-3 km depth below the high Cordillera surface) that detaches most of the Mesozoic platform sediments deposited at the eastern margin of the Andean Basin from its basement (specifically the Frontal Cordillera; e.g., see the classical section at 33°S by V. A. Ramos and collaborators, reproduced by Ramos et al. [2004, Figure 8]).
+The décollement appears to be localized at the Jurassic gypsum layers [e.g., Ramos et al., 1996b] and is associated with significant diapirism and kilometer-scale disharmonic folding [Thiele, 1980].
 In fact the AFTB displays both, an eastward vergence on its eastern side and a westward vergence on its western side.
-To the East, the shallow AFTB detachment ramps up to the surface, where a back-thrust front associated with relatively modest displacement (generally less than about 3 km) generally separates the detached layers of the Mesozoic cover from similar layers, stratigraphically at the very base of the same Andean platform cover, which have remained undetached from their basement [Polanski, 1964; 1972] (see Fig. 2b).
-Those basal layers, rest with shallow westward dip $(\sim 20^{\circ}-25^{\circ})$, on the western limb of the Frontal Cordillera anticline [Polanski, 1964; 1972; Ramos et al., 1996a].
+To the east, the shallow AFTB detachment ramps up to the surface, where a back thrust front associated with relatively modest displacement (generally less than about 3 km) generally separates the detached layers of the Mesozoic cover from similar layers, stratigraphically at the very base of the same Andean platform cover, which have remained undetached from their basement [Polanski, 1964, 1972] (see Figure 2b).
+Those basal layers, rest with shallow westward dip ($\sim 20^{\circ}-25^{\circ}$), on the western limb of the Frontal Cordillera anticline [Polanski, 1964, 1972; Ramos et al., 1996a].
 That basal contact appears nearly conformable over the Choiyoi Group rocks (Permian and Triassic age), but is regionally unconformable over older rocks of the Gondwana basement.
-In some places along the eastern front of the AFTB, small intermontane basins (< 10 km wide and < 2 km thick) that are filled with continental conglomerates of Late Early Miocene (~18 Ma) to Late Miocene age (so mostly coeval with the Farellones Formation) are spectacularly involved in the back-thrust deformation (Santa María and Alto Tunuyán basins; see location of Alto Tunuyan basin (AT) in Figs. 2b and 8a) [Ramos, 1988; Ramos et al., 1996b; Giambiagi et al., 2001; Giambiagi et al., 2003].
-However, it is clear that for most of its length the back-thrust front of the AFTB is a shallow detachment mechanically supported almost directly by the basement structure, not by any significant foreland basin of flexural origin.
+In some places along the eastern front of the AFTB, small intermontane basins (<10 km wide and <2 km thick) that are filled with continental conglomerates of late early Miocene (~18 Ma) to late Miocene age (so mostly coeval with the Farellones Formation) are spectacularly involved in the back thrust deformation (Santa María and Alto Tunuyán basins; see location of Alto Tunuyan basin (AT) in Figures 2b and 8a) [Ramos, 1988; Ramos et al., 1996b; Giambiagi et al., 2001, 2003].
+However, it is clear that for most of its length the back thrust front of the AFTB is a shallow detachment mechanically supported almost directly by the basement structure, not by any significant foreland basin of flexural origin.
 Thus the AFTB appears a relatively minor feature of the Andean tectonics, which is passively transported westward, atop the basement ramp anticline forming the Frontal Cordillera.
-Another second-order feature of the regional tectonics is the present-day Volcanic Arc, which appears to cross both, the basement and the AFTB, without any significant structural modification (Figs. 2b and 8a).
+Another second-order feature of the regional tectonics is the present-day volcanic arc, which appears to cross both, the basement and the AFTB, without any significant structural modification (Figures 2b and 8a).